kglw-dot-net/phase1/setlists/_posts/2019-10-14-lolympia-bruno-coquatrix-paris-france.md

 ---

- 1. Song played from tape
-    Evil Star
+Intro song played from tape: Evil Star

- 2. Venusian 2
+ 1. Venusian 2

- 3. Perihelion
+ 2. Perihelion

- 4. Crumbling Castle
+ 3. Crumbling Castle

- 5. The Fourth Colour
+ 4. The Fourth Colour

- 6. Deserted Dunes Welcome Weary Feet
+ 5. Deserted Dunes Welcome Weary Feet

- 7. The Castle in the Air
+ 6. The Castle in the Air

- 8. Muddy Water
+ 7. Muddy Water

- 9. People-Vultures
+ 8. People-Vultures

-10. Mr. Beat
+ 9. Mr. Beat

-11. Hot Water
+10. Hot Water

-12. This Thing
+11. This Thing

-13. Billabong Valley
+12. Billabong Valley

-14. Nuclear Fusion
+13. Nuclear Fusion

-15. Anoxia
+14. Anoxia

-16. All Is Known
+15. All Is Known

-17. Boogieman Sam
+16. Boogieman Sam

-18. Mars for the Rich
+17. Mars for the Rich

-19. Am I in Heaven?
+18. Am I in Heaven?
-    (with Head On/Pill, Boogieman Sam and Alter Me snippets)
+    (w/ Head On/Pill + Boogieman Sam + Alter Me teases)

-Note: 'Organ Farmer' was on the setlist before 'Am I in Heaven?' but wasn't played.
-The show was recorded and released as the `Live In Paris '19` live album.
+Notes: The show was recorded and released as the `Live In Paris '19` live album.